BaGreal2/wireworld_react/README.md

-# WireWorld - a cellular network!
+# WireWorld - A Cellular Network!

 This is a variation of a famous cellular automata - wireworld with some kind of network in it.